Tailslide/Left4Translate/README.md

    - Configure your screen settings in `config.json`

 The executable will be created in the `dist` directory.
 All required resources (fonts, config samples, etc.) are automatically included in the build.
 Note that you must create your own config.json with your API key - this is not included in the build for security reasons.
+|
+| **Note on PyInstaller Build Issues:** If you encounter an `ImportError: DLL load failed while importing _ctypes` when running the built executable, you may need to explicitly add `'ctypes'` to the `hiddenimports` list within the `Left4Translate.spec` file and rebuild.
+This ensures PyInstaller bundles the necessary libraries used by dependencies like `pyserial`.

 ## Configuration